twe-mporter/simAPI/README.md

 ## Mapping simAPI to /command-api
 In order to send simAPI requests to the eAPI URL (**http[s]://\<hostname\>/command-api** instead of **http[s]://\<hostname\>/sim-api**):

- - change the first line in simApi.conf as follows:
+ - change the first line in **/etc/nginx/external_conf/simApi.conf** as follows:

     <pre>-location /sim-api {
     +location =/command-api {</pre>

- - run **sudo service nginx restart** in order to reload the config
+ - run **sudo service nginx restart** from bash in order to reload the config

 ## Generating the extension from source code